higor96/ngrc-master-project/README.md

 - **drill_string.ipynb**: NG‑RC analysis for the drill string system.

 The modular code in the `src` directory can also be imported into your own scripts for further experimentation.

+## Disclaimer

+This code was developed solely for study purposes and as a demonstration for my Master's thesis.
+It is not intended to follow best programming practices or to be optimized for performance.
+Use it as a learning resource, and adapt it as necessary for your own projects.

 ## License